 A vape coil is an element within the tank that vapourises your e-liquid and creates the vapour that you breathe in.
 There are a few types and variations which all do different things.

 Vape replacement coils do vary between size and brands, therefore they are not all the same, unfortunately.
 Vape tanks operate differently from one another, especially if we are comparing sub ohm and mouth to lung tanks.
-We recommend checking your kit information and make your replacement purchases accordingly.
+We recommend checking your vape kit information and making your replacement purchases accordingly.
 If unsure, feel free to contact our customer service team, as they will be happy to help you through electronic cigarette kit, pod, or any product concerns you may have.

-There is a huge selection of coils available in the market nowadays between sub ohm and mouth to lung vaping (like smoking cigarettes).
+There is a huge selection of coils available in the vape coils UK market nowadays between sub ohm and mouth to lung vaping (like smoking cigarettes).
 The qualities people are looking into coils are flavour and durability, as those can impact a user vaping experience in the long run.
-If you are looking to get some sub-ohm coils ideally you should look into these brands:
+Remember coils are not interchangeable so you cant mix and match brands for your tank, If you are looking to get some sub-ohm coils ideally you should look into these brands: